 Accurate financial statements are vital for ecommerce accounting.
 These include the balance sheet, income statement, and cash flow statement.
 They show the company’s financial health and performance, helping track sales, revenue, expenses, and profits.

-Challenges in financial reporting include managing sales tax, inventory, and multiple currencies.
+Challenges in financial reporting include managing inventory, and multiple currencies.
 To overcome these issues, consider these practices:

 • Use ecommerce accounting software to automate financial transactions.